Magic and Hyperlambda structure

 - magic.lambda.math - Math operations from Hyperlambda

-- magic.lambda.csv - Manipulating CSV from Hyperlambda
+- magic.lambda.csv - Parsing and creating CSV from Hyperlambda

-- magic.lambda.json - Manipulating JSON from Hyperlambda
+- magic.lambda.json - Parsing and creating JSON and YAML from Hyperlambda

-- magic.lambda.html - Manipulating HTML from Hyperlambda
+- magic.lambda.html - Parsing and creating HTML and Markdown from Hyperlambda

 - magic.lambda.mail - Sending and retrieving emails from Hyperlambda